SAMMISolutions/docs/doc_posts/_components/core.md

 ### Deck

+Decks are like customizable folders for your buttons, which you place freely around inside.

-If you press `Add new Deck` button, a new empty deck will be added to SAMMI Core.
-Double click on the deck to open it.\
+If you press **Add new Deck** button, a new empty deck will be added to SAMMI Core.
+Double click on any deck to open the `Deck Editor`.\
 Every deck is active at all times (unless disabled) in SAMMI Core.

-It does not matter if your SAMMI Deck is currently connected to a different deck.\
+{% include alert.html text="It does not matter if a Deck App is currently connected to a different deck." type="info" %}

 {% include image.html w="50" src="deck.png" alt="Deck with a button" %}

-{% include alert.html text="If you want to back up your decks or share them with others, you can press <b>Copy Deck</b> in your main menu, which will copy it to your clipboard, and paste it into a text file." type="info" %}
+{% include alert.html text="If you want to back up your decks or share them with others; from the dashboard, you can right click a deck in the deck menu then click 'Copy Deck', which will copy it to your clipboard to be pasted in a message to a friend, or saved in a text file." type="info" %}

-Inside your deck you will see an empty canvas grid, where you can add and modify your buttons.
+In the deck editor you will see an empty canvas grid, where you can add and modify your buttons.
 - Name - change the name of your deck
 - Grid Snapping - if unchecked, you can freely resize and position your buttons not dependent on the grid
 - X & Y - the size of your grid